-- 1. Population Served: The program serves up to 200 school-aged youth with focus on middle school age youth, in the largest school districts including Ukiah, Willits, Redwood Valley, Point Arena, Fort Bragg, and Laytonville. - Services Provided: Youth that may benefit from receiving additional services are offered the opportunity to participate in on-campus groups, individual mentoring, Community Day School prevention, education programs, and weekly groups.
-Services are offered in Spanish and English. - Program Goals: To reduce negative perception of mental illness and/or discrimination for youth in Ukiah, Willits, Redwood Valley, Point Arena, Fort Bragg, and Laytonville schools. - 4.
+- 1. Population Served: The program serves up to 200 school-aged youth with focus on middle school age youth, in the largest school districts including Ukiah, Willits, Redwood Valley, Point Arena, Fort Bragg, and Laytonville.
+This program will serve Children and Transition Aged Youth. - 2.
+Services Provided: Youth that may benefit from receiving additional services are offered the opportunity to participate in on-campus groups, individual mentoring, Community Day School prevention, education programs, and weekly groups.
+Services are offered in Spanish and English. - 3.
+Program Goals: To reduce negative perception of mental illness and/or discrimination for youth in Ukiah, Willits, Redwood Valley, Point Arena, Fort Bragg, and Laytonville schools. - 4.
 Program Evaluation Methods: The program staff conducts evaluation activities that meet the PEI requirements.
 The program provides data on screenings and presentations offered, number of screenings completed, number of referrals generated from screenings, the number of presentations, number of individuals attending each presentation, where the presentation took place, and the target audience of the presentations.

 Round Valley Family Resource Center Native Connections: In collaboration with the Mendocino County Suicide Prevention Committee provides several evidence based practice trainings such as suicide alertness and resiliency trainings, at no cost to the participants.
+These are targeted culturally based trainings.